 It’s Possible!
-Nick Cannon and Mariah Carey May Really Be Getting Back Together
+Nick Cannon And Mariah Carey May Really Be Getting Back Together

 — Mariah Trends (@MariahTrends) April 21, 2017

-Another sweet moment which has fans and media members speculating that Nick and Mariah are back on, came when the exes were spotted out together for a night on the town, as the publication notes.
+Another sweet moment that has fans and the media speculating that Nick and Mariah are back on came when the exes were spotted out together for a night on the town, as the publication notes.

 “Carey and Cannon stepped out together for dinner in Beverly Hills.
 As they left a restaurant, paparazzi shouted questions about getting back together.
 Asked by a photographer if he and Carey are ‘official,’ the ‘Wild N Out’ host responded, ‘We’ve always been official.’
 Cannon didn’t elaborate.”

 It’s easy to see why this new rumor is so believable.
-The pair have always been a fantastic couple and despite divorcing, the months leading up to the announcement of a split even seemed to be amicable from what has been reported.
-In regard to the relationship the two have continued since separating, there’s no doubt that Mariah Carey and Nick Cannon deserve absolute praise for continuing to spend quality time as a family and to show their children that they are each there for them and are still there for one another.
+The pair have always been a fantastic couple, and despite divorcing, the months leading up to the announcement of a split even seemed to be amicable from what has been reported.
+In regard to the relationship the two have continued since separating, there’s no doubt that Mariah Carey and Nick Cannon deserve absolute praise for continuing to spend quality time as a family and to show their children that they are there for them and are still there for one another.

-Nick and Mariah have never spoken negatively about each other since splitting, although a recent interview the America’s Got Talent star had with Howard Stern, suggested Cannon was not a fan of Mariah’s recent beau, Bryan Tanaka.
-Nick called the whole relationship fake, as US Weekly reminds, and said he didn’t believe it at all.
-Shortly after, the relationship was over, so perhaps he really wasn’t that far off.
-Whether back together or not, Mariah Carey and Nick Cannon continue on as great partners for the sake of their twins.
+Nick and Mariah have never spoken negatively about each other since splitting, although a recent interview the America’s Got Talent star had with Howard Stern suggested Cannon was not a fan of Mariah’s recent beau, Bryan Tanaka.
+Nick called the whole relationship fake, as Us Weekly explains, and said he didn’t believe it at all.
+Shortly after that interview, the relationship came to an end, so perhaps he really wasn’t that far off.
+Whether back together or not, Mariah Carey and Nick Cannon continue as great partners for the sake of their twins.

 [Featured Image by Frederick M. Brown/Getty Images]